elarabyelaidy19/basecs/CS61B/Notes/Week 05.md

 - SHA-1 is a deterministic function of the file content, tow identical files will have the same git-SHA1 number.
 - 160 bits long, is the hash of the (File size, a zero, file content).
 - git hash-object 'file-name' give the hash of the file from the CL.
-- git computes SHA1 for the file, create folder with name of first 2 digits, sore the content in the file with name 'rest of hash' in a copressed format.
+- git computes SHA1 for the file, create folder in .git/objects with name of first 2 digits, sore the content in the file with name 'rest of hash' in a copressed format.
+- Objects
+- Collision maybe will be there two files with the same hash but it's almost imposible.
+- inject malicious code into file would result in change in the git-sha1 hash.

+##### Serializing and storing
+- implements serializable to store arbitary objects.

+#### Branching
 -
 ## Asymptotics1

 ### Writing Efficient Programs